Cherreads

 Maddie's hand locked onto her sword hilt.
 Allison's posture went rigid.
 Everyone looked up at the crystal-lined ceiling.

-Will stood up, the focus settling back in cleanly.
+Will stood up.
 He grabbed two unopened self-heating rations and a couple of water canteens.

 More Chapters